Picking up from part 1. I listed the first five ways in which Jesus claimed He is God.

 We can forgive those who sinned against us, but what about those who sin against God?
 We can’t.
 Only God can forgive those who have sinned against Him.
 But yet, Jesus did just that.

-Speaking woman who was repentant saying, "your sins are forgiven," (Luke 7:48).
+- When speaking to the woman who was repentant Jesus said, “your sins are forgiven,” (Luke 7:48).

 9. Jesus taught people to pray to Him as God.

 “Whatever you ask in my name, this I will do, that the Father may be glorified in the Son.
 If you ask me anything in my name, I will do it,” (John 14:13-14, ESV).

 Jesus did this numerous times, here are two more examples: